RichDom2185/RichDom2185/README.md

 <!-- ![Profile Views](https://komarev.com/ghpvc/?username=RichDom2185) -->

-I am a second-year Computer Science and Business Administration undergraduate at the [National University of Singapore](https://nus.edu.sg).
+I am a third-year Computer Science and Business Administration undergraduate at the [National University of Singapore](https://nus.edu.sg).
 I like coding and learning new things in my spare time, and am interested in full-stack web/mobile app development!

 <br>